The year 7 and 8 teaching team at Marshland School establish a makerspace to increase engagement and enable successful learning for priority learners.

 Hiamoe’s real-life problem: not having a phone case to fit his phone

 Teachers provided support during the initial stages of the students' projects.
 They explained the need for timelines, planning, leaders, and various roles within the group.
-With strong foundations established teachers then checked in with groups – some needing more frequent check-ins or support than others.
+With strong foundations established teachers then checked in with groups – some needed more frequent check-ins or support than others.
 Three teams had a parent come in regularly to support, teach, and connect with the children.